-Examples:

-40-Hour HAZWOPER certification, OSHA 30- Hour General Industry certification, and EPA certificate for environmental management.
+Examples: 40-Hour HAZWOPER certification, OSHA 30- Hour General Industry certification, and EPA certificate for environmental management.

-For more information, contact Cindy Hammons, at (479) 936-5178 or 1-800-995-6922 or email chammons@nwacc.edu.
+For more information, contact Cindy Hammons, at (479) 936-5178 or (800) 995-6922, or chammons@nwacc.edu.

-Environmental and Regulatory Science AAS- Option: Safety & Health, and Hazardous
+A.A.S. in Environmental and Regulatory Science - Safety, Health and Hazardous Materials Management (ONLINE)

-Option: Safety & Health, and Hazardous Materials Management Online

-In 2007, Arkansas Department of Higher Education approved the curriculum for Option I (Safety & Health, and Hazardous Materials Management) for online delivery and (AAS) degree in Environmental and Regulatory Science became the first AAS online degree for NWACC.
+In 2007, Arkansas Department of Higher Education approved the curriculum for Option I (Safety & Health, and Hazardous Materials Management) for online delivery and (A.A.S.) degree in Environmental and Regulatory Science became the first A.A.S. online degree for NWACC.
 This curriculum meets the guidelines developed jointly by the American Society of Safety Engineers (ASSE) and the Board of Certified Safety Professionals (BCSP).
 These guidelines define academic requirements for safety degrees and other routes of academic preparation for the profession.
 The guidelines reflect the tasks and functions performed by safety practitioners.
-The Safety & Health, and Hazardous Materials Management Option I Curriculum is designed to provide occupational safety and health training to both pre-service and in-service safety practitioners.
+The Safety & Health, and Hazardous Materials Management Option I Curriculum is designed to provide occupational safety and health training to both pre-service and inservice safety practitioners.
 The courses may be completed via internet delivery or at our Bentonville, AR campus.
 The flexibility of online courses allows you to continue your education while meeting employment, community and family responsibilities.